php-enspired/exceptable/README.md

 how exceptable!
 ===============

-Make your exceptions exceptionally exceptional.  _Exceptable_ exceptions have some nice utility methods, but the main benefit is having a way to convently and quickly organize all the error cases in your application.  _Exceptables_ are easy to create and pass details to.
+Exceptables make exceptions exceptional.  _Exceptables_ have some nice utility methods, but the main benefit is having a way to conveniently and quickly organize all the error cases in your application.  _Exceptables_ are easy to create and pass details to.
 They provide access to error info for both humans and code.  _Exceptables_ make it easy to extend, add, and maintain error handling code as your application grows.

 dependencies
 ------------